14 Best Things To Do In Bangor That Will Change Your Perspective - Karta.com

 The museum also hosts workshops, camps, and events throughout the year, ensuring every visit is unique and enriching.
 For families looking to combine fun with learning, the Maine Discovery Museum is a Bangor highlight.

-5. Admire the Architecture of Paul Bunyan Statue
+5. Admire the Architecture of the Paul Bunyan Statue

 Bangor's very own giant lumberjack, the Paul Bunyan statue, stands tall and proud, symbolizing the city's rich logging history.
 Towering at 31 feet and weighing over 3,700 pounds, this statue is hard to miss and has become an iconic landmark for both residents and tourists.